LiamJCates/Programming-Notes/Algorithms/Analysis/AsymptoticComplexity.md

 g(n) is an asymptotic tight lower bound for f(n).
 Our objective is to give the largest rate of growth g(n) which is less than or equal to the given algorithm’s rate of growth f(n).

-Ω-notation implies that f(n)... f is bounded below by g asymptotically
+Ω-notation implies that f(n)
+f is bounded below by g asymptotically

 Big Ω limit Definition
-(notation)...
+(notation)

-through Ω-notation we...
+through Ω-notation we
-We represent g(n) as the lower bound of f(n) through...
+We represent g(n) as the lower bound of f(n) through

 f(n) = Ω(g(n)) formal definition
-(notation)...
+(notation)

-To represent an asymptotic lower bound, we use...
+To represent an asymptotic lower bound, we use
-We use Ω-notation to represent...
+We use Ω-notation to represent

 Big Ω in terms of Big O
 f(n) = Ω(g(n)) AND g(n) = O(f(n))